Livl-Corporation/livl-weather/README.md

 # Livl Weather 🌤️

-Modeling a wheather forecasts database 🌦️
+Modeling a weather forecasts database 🌦️

 ## **Table of contents**